 How To Save Money On A Road Trip To Banff

-The round trip from Vancouver to Banff, Jasper, and back was about 2,500 km (1,550 miles), which we did on just a little over three tanks of gas!
-Granted, I drive a mid-size fuel-efficient car, and it would be different if I were driving a truck or SUV.
+The round trip from Vancouver to Banff, Jasper, and back was about 2,500 km (1,550 miles), which we covered on just over three tanks of gas.
+I drive a fuel-efficient mid-size car, so it would vary with an SUV or truck.
+Here are some of the ways we saved money on our trip:

-• Bring a cooler and a grocery bag of your favorite snacks.
+- Bring a cooler and a grocery bag of your favorite snacks.

 We loaded up a small camping cooler with granola bars, meat sticks, fruit, and water.
 This gave us our favorite “comfort food” during our road trip and reduced the need for frequent stops.
+Since Karen is Celiac, we carried plenty of gluten-free snacks, which are harder to purchase in Banff National Park.

-• Reserve your accommodations early.
+- Reserve your accommodations early.

 Karen is a master at finding good hotel deals.
 She found great rates on hotels that were located downtown or close to attractions we wanted to visit.
 If you don’t book early, you may find many hotels with no vacancies, or you’ll be paying a premium rate.

-• Find reasonably priced hotels where breakfast and parking are included.
+- Find reasonably priced hotels where breakfast and parking are included.

-• Avoid the weekends.
+- Avoid the weekends.

 Traveling from Sunday to Thursday can save money on hotel bookings.
 Most hotels charge a premium for Fridays and Saturdays as locals spend their weekends in the parks.